TUM-Dev/NavigaTUM/resources/documentation/Dependencies.md

 #### NodeJS

 We use NodeJS for the webclient.
-Setting NodeJS up is a bit more complicated than setting up python/rust, but it is still pretty easy.
+Setting up NodeJS is a bit more complicated than setting up python/rust, but it is still pretty easy.

-- On linux, you can get it through your favorite package manager.
+- On Linux, you can get it through your favorite package manager.
   You normally should need to install `nodejs` and `pnpm`.
 - On WSL, use [this guide](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl)
   and [this guide](https://pnpm.io/installation)